F-Mu/MWEngine/README.md

 ## Simple Vulkan Renderer

-The architecture mimics the Piccolo engine, https://github.com/BoomingTech/Piccolo
+The architecture and many codes mimic the Piccolo engine, https://github.com/BoomingTech/Piccolo

 Part of the code is from my project VulkanThreadPool, https://github.com/F-Mu/VulkanThreadPool

-Part of the code and my Vulkan knowledge is from this project,https://github.com/SaschaWillems/Vulkan
+Part of the code  is from this project,https://github.com/SaschaWillems/Vulkan

 **NOW:**